flot/flot-plugins/docs/NationalInstruments/flot-highlights.md

     ]
 ```

 **selectedRange** the selected index range inside which points will be highlighted.
+This is an array of arrays one for each series - each sub array contains the ranges to be selected on the corresponding series.
+Each range is an array of two numbers - the start and end index to use.

 **selectedIndexes** the selected indexes of the points that will be highlighted.
+This is an array of arrays one for each series - each sub array contains the indexes to be selected on the corresponding series.

 **show** show higlights